richardTowers/verify-tech-docs/source/documentation/arch/arch.md

 The function of finding a match between a user’s verified identity and a record in a government service’s data sources.
-The matching service is composed of the Matching Service Adapter and the local matching service.
+The matching service is composed of the Matching Service Adapter (MSA) and the local matching service.

-**Matching Service Adapter**
+**Matching Service Adapter (MSA)**

-The [Matching Service Adapter](#matching-service-adapter) is a software tool provided by GOV.UK Verify.
+The [MSA](#matching-service-adapter) is a software tool provided by GOV.UK Verify.
 It simplifies communication between your local matching service and the GOV.UK Verify hub.
-The Matching Service Adapter converts Security Assertion Markup Language (SAML) into JavaScript Object Notation (JSON) and vice versa.
+The MSA converts Security Assertion Markup Language (SAML) into JavaScript Object Notation (JSON) and vice versa.